 David told us he had never been faithful in a single relationship in his life.
 He even cheated on his wife before they got married.
 It wasn’t until he got caught cheating the second time that his wife pointed out that he had a problem.
 He immediately checked into a halfway house and has since made serious steps to achieve sex addiction sobriety, which includes weekly therapy and 12-step-style models.

-“Of course there is regret there,” he says.
+“Of course, there is regret there,” he says.
 “I spent so long trying to cover up and not experience uncomfortable emotions, that I don’t really remember spending time in regret and remorse.
-It wasn’t clear to me at the time, but the reason I went out and sought an affair partner was because I was fundamentally unhappy and unable to express that.
+It wasn’t clear to me at the time, but the reason I went out and sought an affair partner was that I was fundamentally unhappy and unable to express that.
 As soon as I got done getting high, so to speak, sure, there was guilt and shame and remorse, but also, I really just felt like I needed to get high again.
 I’m certain that I was feeling guilty, but if you’d asked me at the time?
 I would have told you no. I wasn’t in touch with most of what I was feeling.”

 Although he didn’t feel guilty for cheating then, David does feel remorse now.
 “The first step toward getting over that guilt and shame was putting it out there.
 Giving my wife an opportunity to react to it.
 As bad as the guilt is that I feel now and the shame I feel now about what I did, it was a lot bigger in my mind before I told her.”